-Players each receive 4 silver links chosen at random from the silver link stock.
-If there are less than 5 incomplete bracelets at the end of the bronze round, then silver link(s) from stock are chosen at random and laid on the playing area to increase the number of bracelets-in-assembly to 5.
-At the end of a player's turn, the player replenishes their stock of silver links to 4, from the unused silver link stock.
+Players each receive 4 silver links chosen at random by BGA from the silver link stock.
+If there are less than 5 incomplete bracelets at the end of the bronze round, then silver link(s) from stock are chosen at random by BGA and laid on the playing area to increase the number of bracelets-in-assembly to 5.
+At the end of a player's turn, BGA replenishes the player's stock of silver links to 4, chosen randomly by BGA.